mhhollomon/codevamping-blog/content/article/getting-started-with-google-cloud-functions/index.md

 ### SubPub Difference

-Since our function will be resonding to a SubPub message, we need to do things a bit differently from the "helloWorld" example on the Framework webpage.
+Since our function will be responding to a SubPub message, we need to do things a bit differently from the "helloWorld" example on the Framework webpage.

 By default, the Framework sets up so that the function entry point responds to a GET command on the end point URL.
-The framework will auto receive and unmarshall all the headers and the body of the request and provides that as the `req` argument to the function.
+The framework will auto receive and unmarshal all the headers and the body of the request and provides that as the `req` argument to the function.

 For PubSub, the Framework instead sets up so that the function entry point